South London

-South London is the southern part of London, England, south of the River Thames.
+South London is the southern part of Greater London, England, south of the River Thames.
 The region consists of the boroughs, in whole or in part, of Bexley, Bromley, Croydon, Greenwich, Kingston, Lambeth, Lewisham, Merton, Richmond, Southwark, Sutton and Wandsworth.

 South London originally emerged from Southwark, first recorded as Suthriganaweorc, meaning 'fort of the men of Surrey'.
 From Southwark, London then extended further down into northern Surrey and western Kent.

 Emergence and growth

-South London began at Southwark at the southern end of London Bridge, the first permanent crossing over the river, with early development of the area being a direct result of the existence and location of the bridge.
+South London began at Southwark at the southern end of London Bridge, the first permanent crossing over the River Thames.
+The early development of the area was a direct result of the existence and location of the bridge.

 Southwark was first known as Suthriganaweorc, the fortress of the men of Surrey, mentioned in the Burghal Hidage as part of military system created by Alfred the Great to defeat the Great Heathen Army of the Vikings.
-Southwark was also known as the Borough due to be it being an incorporated (nationally represented) Borough from 1295.
+Southwark was also known as the Borough due to its being an incorporated (nationally represented) Borough from 1295.
 From 1550 to 1899 it was administered as part of the City of London and referred to as the ward of Bridge Without.

 In 1720, John Strype's 'Survey of London' described Southwark as one of the then four distinct areas of London; in it he describes the City of London, Westminster (West London), Southwark (South London), and 'That Part Beyond the Tower' (East London).
 The area now usually referred to as North London developed later.

-As late as the mid 18th century, however, there were no other bridges crossing the river and as a result urban growth was considerably slower in the south than in areas north of the Thames.
+As late as the mid-18th century, there were no other bridges crossing the river and hence urban growth was considerably slower in the south than in areas north of the Thames.

 The opening of Westminster Bridge and other subsequent bridges to the west encouraged growth in the south-west, but only Tower Bridge was built to the east of London Bridge, so south-east London grew more slowly, at least until the Surrey Commercial Docks were built.

-The development of a dense network of railway lines in the mid nineteenth century significantly accelerated growth.
+The development of a dense network of railway lines in the mid-nineteenth century significantly accelerated growth.
 The County of London was formed in 1899, which incorporated these boroughs south of the river: Wandsworth, Lambeth, Battersea, Camberwell, Southwark, Bermondsey, Deptford, Lewisham, Greenwich and Woolwich.
 During the first half of the 20th century, towns in the Home Counties such as Kingston, Croydon and Bromley gradually coalesced with South London, until Greater London was formed in 1965.